turingschool-projects/kwk-level3-swift/sessions/arrays_lab.markdown

 #### Extension

 There are several ways to add, remove, and modify values in an array.
 There is also a variety of other ways to iterate over arrays.
-Using Google/Swift documentation, find a different way to do each of the following:
+Using Google and the Swift documentation, find a different way to do each of the following:

 - add an element
 - remove an element